 Lecherous John

-In Wallenstein's time, the voluptuous daughter of the city's judge, Anděla, used to meet the handsome executioner's page Jan in the Jičín Tower after dark.
-One night, when the judge discovered that his daughter was quietly leaving the house, he went after her in secret.
-In the local cellar he caught the two lovers "engaged with each other heatedly".
-With a single blow of the judge's staff, the disgraced father knocked Jan to the ground and threw his lifeless body into the cellar well.
-The very next day he took his licentious daughter to the women's monastery in Chotěšov.
-After some time, supposedly already improved by the pious upbringing, he married her off to a cloth merchant from Mladá Boleslav.
-However, the spirit of the lecherous John is said to still dwell in the well.
-He washes the cellar with water with bubbling moaning in an attempt to wash away his guilt and thus attain eternal peace.
+In Wallenstein's time, the voluptuous daughter of the town judge, Anděla, used to meet the handsome executioner's page, Jan, in the Jičín Tower after dark.
+One night, when the judge discovered that his daughter was quietly leaving the house, he secretly followed her.
+In the local cellar, he caught the two lovers in a 'heated affair'.
+With a single blow of the judge's cane, the disgraced father knocked Jan to the ground and threw his lifeless body into the cellar well.
+The next day he took his licentious daughter to the convent in Chotěšov.
+After some time, when she had supposedly improved as a result of her pious upbringing, he married her off to a cloth merchant from Mladá Boleslav.
+However, the ghost of the lecherous John is said to still dwell in the well.
+He washes the cellar with bubbling water in an attempt to wash away his guilt and find eternal peace.

-It is a fact that mysterious floodings of the tower cellar still occurred from time to time until recently.
+It is a fact that, until recently, mysterious flooding of the tower cellar still occurred from time to time.
 The last time was in 2013, when the water level rose to 82 centimetres.
-During the last reconstruction, a powerful self-priming pump was installed in the well and a drainage channel was created, which effectively prevents further supernatural rises in the water level.
+During the most recent reconstruction, a powerful self-priming pump was installed in the well and a drainage channel was created, which effectively prevents further supernatural rises in the water level.

 Flooded cellar (2013)